piyushpatel2005/cloud-exploration/gcp/basics/networking-services/index.md

 ### Cloud Interconnect

 Dedicated Interconnect provides direct physical connections between your on-premises network and Google's network.
 This connection solution provides high availability, low latency, enterprise-grade connection and is great solution for large amounts of data transfer between two networks.

-To set up dedicated interconnect, your network and Google's network must be in the same colocation facility.
+To set up **direct interconnect**, your network and Google's network must be in the same colocation facility.
 There is additional cost for managing this connection, but it provides lowest latency.

-If customer's network and Google's network are not in the same colocation facility, the business can choose to use Partner Interconnect.
+If customer's network and Google's network are not in the same colocation facility, the business can choose to use **Partner Interconnect**.
 This provides connectivity between on-premises network and Google Cloud VPC through a supported service provider.

 ### Direct Peering